Top Hill Stations Near Dalhousie – Scenic Getaways & Travel Tips 2026

 Best route: Dalhousie → Pathankot → Palampur (5-hour drive)

 If McLeod feels a bit too busy, Dharamkot is its peaceful twin.
 Nestled in the mountains, this little village is perfect for travelers seeking silence, yoga, and nature walks.
-I stayed in a small homestay surrounded by pine trees — it felt like time had slowed down.
+I love to stay in a small homestay surrounded by pine trees — it feels like time had slowed down.

 Visit Dharamkot hill stations

-Every evening, the sound of drums and laughter floated from open cafés, where travelers shared stories over tea.
+Every evening, the sound of drums and laughter float from open cafés, where travelers share stories over tea.
 It’s a magical place that welcomes everyone with warmth.

 Things to do: Yoga retreats, short hikes, explore local cafés